SecurityLab-UCD/ai-agent-security/README.md

 # ai-agent-security
-This repository contains source code for the demos and attacks we present in our paper [Security of AI Agents](https://arxiv.org/pdf/2406.08689).
+This repository contains source code for the demos encryption defense we present in our paper [Security of AI Agents](https://arxiv.org/pdf/2406.08689).
+The code for sandbox defense and evaluation can be found in [our fork of AgentBench](https://github.com/SecurityLab-UCD/AgentBench).

 ## Requirements
 [Python 3.8](https://www.python.org/downloads/release/python-380/) or above